H-0744

 Statutory Text

-(7) The provisions of this section do not apply to: (b) The processing or storage of biometric identifiers involved in the developing, training, evaluating, disseminating, or otherwise offering of artificial intelligence models or systems, unless a system is used or deployed for the purpose of uniquely identifying a specific individual; or (c) The development or deployment of an artificial intelligence model or system for the purposes of: (i) Preventing, detecting, protecting against, or responding to security incidents, identity theft, fraud, harassment, malicious or deceptive activities, or any other illegal activity; (ii) Preserving the integrity or security of a system; or (iii) Investigating, reporting, or prosecuting a person responsible for a security incident, identity theft, fraud, harassment, a malicious or deceptive activity, or any other illegal activity.
+(7) The provisions of this section do not apply to: (a) Voiceprint data retained by a financial institution or an affiliate of a financial institution, as those terms are defined by 15 U.S.C.
+6809; (b) The processing or storage of biometric identifiers involved in the developing, training, evaluating, disseminating, or otherwise offering of artificial intelligence models or systems, unless a system is used or deployed for the purpose of uniquely identifying a specific individual; or (c) The development or deployment of an artificial intelligence model or system for the purposes of: (i) Preventing, detecting, protecting against, or responding to security incidents, identity theft, fraud, harassment, malicious or deceptive activities, or any other illegal activity; (ii) Preserving the integrity or security of a system; or (iii) Investigating, reporting, or prosecuting a person responsible for a security incident, identity theft, fraud, harassment, a malicious or deceptive activity, or any other illegal activity.

 Other · Biometrics